Editor / Publisher

 A native of Westchester County, New York, Joe has been happily ensconced in Colorado with Barb and family since the Red Miller days.
 Joe’s CV includes a B.S. from Cornell University, and eight years military service as captain of artillery and military intelligence.
 Joe made a second career as an accountant in the pharmaceutical industry rising to treasurer of a public company and later, owner of several local businesses and then, his own forensic accounting firm Consortium Three in 1987.
 Joe has an unquenchable thirst for travel and is an unabashed serial traveler, until the money runs out.
 He is committed to community service at all levels and holds several positions within Castle Pines Village.
 Joe created the now popular “Wildcat Lore” segment and also stokes travel passion through the “Travel Monocle.”
 Joe and Barb celebrate their 50th anniversary in 2018.

-Amanda joined The Connection in 2015, bringing a lifelong love of writing to fruition.
+Amanda Merriman joined The Connection in 2015, bringing a lifelong love of writing to fruition.
 Happily, she was able to support her bookish habits with the creation of the “Bibliophiliac’s Corner” segment.
 Amanda also keeps readers current on all the latest apps with her “What’s Your APPtitude” feature.
 When not writing for The Connection, Amanda works as a public health nurse and is committed to promoting health and wellness by belonging to various community organizations.
-She keeps the creative juices flowing with hobbies like photography, painting, and knitting.
+She enjoys the great outdoors plans on qualifying for the Boston Marathon some day.
 Most of all, Amanda likes to spend as much time as possible with her husband, three children and BRD (best running dog) Molly.

 Barbara has enjoyed 23 years total as a Colorado resident.
 She was born in Memphis, Tennessee, and spent most of her childhood and early adulthood in Little Rock, Arkansas, allowing for a keen understanding of the culture of the Deep South, a land of contradictions and storytellers.
 Barbara also lived a decade and a half in Southern California.
 She writes of what she observes and loves about Douglas County, this wonderful place she is proud to call home.